 I've also recently discovered a silicone blender spatula and I use it for everything!
 It's long and thin and gets all of those delicious bits you couldn't reach before.

 And to store your pesto, check out these sealable half-pint canning jars in a set of 6.
-You can use these babies for anything from storing food, drinking, and canning!
+You can use these babies for anything from storing food to drinking beverages, and, of course, canning!

 More Delicious and Easy Recipes